V The Final Battle: Part 2

 Two mercenaries, Ham Tyler and associate Chris Farber, join the Resistance.
 Ham reveals the existence of an international resistance force that can supply armor-piercing ammunition plus other effective weapons for the war.

 The Visitors storm the hideout, but the rebels escape with the help of Tyler and Farber and further advance-warning from Ruby, who now works at the Visitors' security headquarters as a cleaner.
 They relocate to an old western movie studio.

-Juliet's brainwashing continues in the conversion chamber.
-The process inflicts horrifying hallucinations on Juliet's mind, designed to brainwash her into a Visitor ally.
+Julie's brainwashing continues in the conversion chamber.
+The process inflicts horrifying hallucinations on Julie's mind, designed to brainwash her into a Visitor ally.
 However, she proves quite strong, forcing Diana to continually increase the intensity of the process.
-This eventually causes Juliet to go into cardiac arrest and nearly die.
-Despite Juliet's failing health, she is forced to undergo another conversion session.
-Frustrated with Juliet's resistance, Diana takes the power of the chamber to maximum.
-Now in intense agony, Juliet struggles to resist.
-Just as her heart is beginning to give out, Juliet breaks and Diana stops the session.
-Juliet collapses to the ground, seemingly converted.
+This eventually causes Julie to go into cardiac arrest and nearly die.
+Despite Julie's failing health, she is forced to undergo another conversion session.
+Frustrated with Julie's resistance, Diana takes the power of the chamber to maximum.
+Now in intense agony, Julie struggles to resist.
+Just as her heart is beginning to give out, Julie breaks and Diana stops the session.
+Julie collapses to the ground, seemingly converted.
 After the session, Mike Donovan bursts in and attempts to shoot Diana, but Jake kills him in time.
-Seeing this, however, appears to snap Juliet out of her brainwashing.
+Seeing this, however, appears to snap Julie out of her brainwashing.
 It is later revealed that the man appearing to be Mike is a Fifth Column agent in disguise.

 Because of the danger of Fifth Column infiltration (especially now with the arrival of Diana's superior, Squadron Commander Pamela), Martin suggests that all major prisoners be transferred from the mother-ship to the security headquarters on the ground for further protection.
-Mark's girlfriend, Maggie Blodgett, who has seduced collaborator and Visitor Youth member Daniel Bernstein, brings this information to the rebels, who see the opportunity and rescue Juliet.
+Mark's girlfriend, Maggie Blodgett, who has seduced collaborator and Visitor Youth member Daniel Bernstein, brings this information to the rebels, who see the opportunity and rescue Julie.
 Daniel, however, kills Ruby after she cuts the power for the laser fencing, a critical part of the operation.